|September 18th, 2020|

 1. Peer to merchant payments:

-Smaller businesses, independent merchants, sellers, arts, crafts and handicrafts sellers, local merchants etc. can use this facility to receive payments from customers/peers.
-In this mode merchants are usually on the receiving end of the transactions.
+Smaller businesses, independent merchants, sellers, arts, crafts, handicrafts sellers, local merchants, etc. can use this facility to receive payments from customers/peers.
+In this mode, merchants are usually on the receiving end of the transactions.

 2. Peer to peer for businesses:

-A number of payment providers like Square, PayPal etc. offer services like paying via link or QR codes.
+A number of payment providers like Square, PayPal, etc. offer services like paying via a link or QR codes.
 You might be familiar with this facility if you have ever opted for the ‘pay-on-delivery’ option while purchasing anything online.
-This QR code can be displayed on the app, in the store or on the website and can be used to make quick payments.
+This QR code can be displayed on the app, in the store, or on the website and can be used to make quick payments.
 The users either click the link or scan the code to make the payment.

 3. P2P for Ecommerce websites:

-P2P payments are an effective tool for Ecommerce checkouts.
-Merchants simply need to add a P2P button which customers can use to make direct payment to the merchant.
+P2P payments are an effective tool for eCommerce checkouts.
+Merchants simply need to add a P2P button which customers can use to make direct payments to the merchant.
 The business owner or the merchant receives the funds with deductions for the transaction fees.